-Now, a couple of decades later, I am renewing my passion in electronics.
+Now, years later, I am renewing my passion in electronics and programming.
 This time, I am re-learning electronics from both directions – bottom level hardware (designing sensor circuits), and top level software – programming these tiny computers that talk to sensors.
 At the same time, I am learning PCB design, and new manufacturing techniques like laser-cutting and 3D printing.
 What an age we live in!
 The DIY-ers never had a more powerful set of tools at their disposal.